There are Five Phases to your landscaping journey

 Project Managing

-You may require a designer to develope plans and then intend to hire contractors to carry out work.
+You may require a designer to develop plans and then intend to hire contractors to carry out the work.

 Engage Professionals

-You will engage a designer plus a landscaper, or engage a company that does both to take
+You will engage a designer plus a landscaper, or engage one company that manages the entire design & construction process.

 How to Engage the Right Landscape Designer